 Pop aka Chewy

-My dad is the man, just ask anyone who has tried his sandwiches.
+My dad is the man; ask anyone who has tried his sandwiches.
 On occasion, he will make a killer Tortilla Española.

 Michelle

 Where does Big Red come from?
-My aunt gave my mom that nickname one night when we were all having dinner together.
+My aunt gave my mom that nickname one night when we all had dinner together.

 Freddy aka Chunktronics

-Freddy is my younger cousin, 7 years, to be exact.
+Freddy is my younger cousin, a seven-year three-month difference, to be exact.
 I love this guy to death.

 On many of my earliest Burger Beast adventures, he accompanied me.
-If you’ve attended Burger Beast Feasts, he could always be found as one of the members of #TeamBB Fred recently moved to Punta Gorda, where he runs the kitchen at a drinking hole named Shenanigans.
+If you’ve attended Burger Beast Feasts, he could always be found as one of the members of #TeamBB.
+Fred recently moved to Punta Gorda, where he cooks at the Belgian Monk.

 Where does Chunktronics come from?
-As best as I can remember, Freddy just gave himself that name one day and changed all of his social media handles to Chunktronics.
+As far as I can remember, Freddy gave himself that name one day and changed all his social media handles to Chunktronics.
 We all loved it cause it has those retro ’80s vibes attached to it.

 Fred currently works at the Belgian Monk in Punta Gorda, Florida.